xdmushui/partner-center-sdk/develop/get-a-list-of-orders-by-customer-and-billing-cycle-type.md

 ---
 title: Get a list of orders by customer and billing cycle type
-description: Gets a collection of order resources for the specified customer and biling cycle type. ms.assetid: DF1E52F6-1A3D-4B26-8BCC-6E429410C662 ms.date: 06/19/2019 ms.service: partner-dashboard
+description: Gets a collection of order resources for the specified customer and billing cycle type. ms.assetid: DF1E52F6-1A3D-4B26-8BCC-6E429410C662 ms.date: 06/19/2019 ms.service: partner-dashboard